 Some time ago I got bored.
-I got bored with blogging that is.
+I got bored with ‘blogging’ that is.

-I just got so bogged down with everything involved with running my online business and blogging, that I simply forgot how to enjoy it.
+I just got so bogged down with everything involved with running my online businesses and doing blogging, that I simply forgot how to enjoy it.

 Yep, it felt as if the fun in blogging had gone…

 What! blogging is meant to be fun?
 I hear you say!

 Regardless of whether you blog to past your time or you blog for business, you’ve got to enjoy it for it to be rewarding in any way.

 Otherwise what is the point in it?
 You might as well start up knitting or something crazy like that.

 If you’re blogging to generate income, part-time or full-time, think of it as ‘job satisfaction’.